-It's very important to us that our instructors and online tutors be working chocolate professionals as well as educators.
+It's very important to us that our instructors for our programs be working chocolate professionals as well as educators.
 They bring practical, real-world experience to the programs.
 Plus you have the support of people who really care about your learning experience.
 That's also why our Master Programs happen "in the field" in actual chocolate production facilities.

 What our graduates have to say